metomi/rose/sphinx/tutorial/rose/furthertopics/upgrading.rst

 Upgrade macros may be written to automatically apply these changes.

-Upgrade macros are used to upgrade :term:`rose apps <rose app>` to newer metadata versions.
+Upgrade macros are used to upgrade :term:`Rose apps <Rose app>` to newer metadata versions.
 They are intended to keep application configurations in sync with changes to application inputs e.g. from new code releases.